-Mr. Macaulay is currently serving as interim President and CEO of Falcon and has 27 years' industry experience in petroleum engineering, field development planning and business.
-He is a director of PetroGlobe Inc. (TSXV - PGB), serving on the compensation committee and as chairman of the reserves committee.
+Mr. Macaulay is currently serving as interim President and CEO of Falcon and has 27 years' industry experience in petroleum engineering, field development planning and business development.
+He was a director of PetroGlobe Inc. (TSXV - PGB) through July 2011, serving on the compensation committee and as chairman of the reserves committee.
 He held the post of V.P.
 Engineering and Production at Centurion Energy International Inc., a Canadian company active in Egypt which was sold at over 30,000 boepd in 2007.
 His past experience includes positions of increasing responsibility at Vermilion Resources (petroleum engineering for France properties and business development in Europe), Shell (reservoir engineering in Canada and the Sultanate of Oman) and PanCanadian Petroleum Ltd.